 Completion of program is signified by the following dates:

-Undergraduate students — The last day of finals.
+Undergraduate students — The day grades post.

 During Official Breaks and Annual Vacation

 If you meet the requirements for working on campus, you are allowed to work full-time (over 20 hours per week) on campus during annual vacation periods, which include spring, summer, Thanksgiving, and winter breaks.